 Transaction Lifecycle

 Every transaction on Xian follows a defined path from creation to finalization.
-Understanding this lifecycle helps you debug failed transactions, optimize stamp usage, and build reliable applications.
+Understanding this lifecycle helps you debug failed transactions, optimize chi usage, and build reliable applications.

 Overview